 Our felt dove tree topper might be a little less traditional than a star topper, but it’s just as meaningful.
 This sweet little dove with its olive branch serves as a symbol of love and peace — such a great reminder for the holiday season!
 Even if you don’t celebrate Christmas, you (or someone else) can enjoy this felt dove as a stuffie instead.

 Ready to start crafting?
-Follow our step-by-step tutorial below and share your project with us by using #MadeWithLia.
+Follow our step-by-step tutorial on the right hand side at the top of this post and share your project with us by using #MadeWithLia.
 Next week we will be sharing how to make felt baby dove decorations for your tree, so stay tuned!

 Crafting Tip: New to crafting felt animal stuffies and want to learn more?
 Take our mini course, 8 Easy Steps to Create Any Felt Stuffie.